 TGaz Editor: Add to the end of Cl.
 11.22.6.3.1 as shown below:

+Prior to initiating a Fine Timing Measurement Procedure Negotiation, an ISTA may execute the Pre-Association Security Negotiation (PASN) with a RSTA and establish a security context to protect the initial Fine Timing Measurement Request and the corresponding initial Fine Timing Measurment exchange.
+Under these conditions the initial Fine Timing Measurement Request frame and the corresponding initial Fine Timing Measurement frame shall be transmitted using the Protected Dual of Public Action frames (see Cl.
+9.6.10 Protect Dual of Public Action frames), if they include either

+a Fine Timing Measurement Parameters element where the Fine Timing Parameters element field has the Format and Bandwidth subfield set to a value in the range 31-41, or

+a Ranging Parameters element

+If a Fine Timing Measurement session is successfully established as a result of the above exchange, the corresponding measurement exchange (Cl.
+11.22.6.4 Measurement Exchange) is defined as a Secure Fine Timine Measurement Session.

 TGaz Editor: Add to the end of Cl.
 11.22.6.4.2 as shown below (Note that 11.22.6.4.2 describes the legacy FTM Measurement Exchange which contains the content from the baseline 11.22.6.4 Measurement Exchange):

+When a Secure Fine Timing Measurement Session is established as described in 11.22.6.3.1, the Fine Timing Measurement frames transmitted during the execution of Measurement Exchange shall be Protected Dual of Public Action frames (See Cl.
+9.6.10 Protected Dual of Public Action frames)

 TGaz Editor: Add to Cl.
 11.22.6.4.3.4 as shown below:

 11.22.6.4.3.4 TB Ranging Measurement Reporting Part

 The last part of each polling/sounding/reporting triplet is the measurement reporting part, which appears SIFS time after the measurement sounding part (see Figure 11-336c).
 The measurement results shall be carried in LMR frames (see subclause 9.6.7.37 Location Measurement Report frame format).
 LMR frames shall carry measurement results from the RSTA to the ISTA, and if negotiated also from the ISTA to the RSTA (see Figure 11-36g).
+If the Range Reporting is performed in the context of a Secure Fine Timing Measurement Session, the corresponding LMR frames shall be transmitted using the Protected Dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames).
 The feedback type of the ISTA-to-RSTA and RST-to-ISTA LMRs shall be either immediate (i.e., from the current availability window) or delayed (i.e., from the last availability window in which the ISTA responded to the TF Ranging Poll and the RSTA allocated resources to that ISTA during the measurement sounding part).
 The LMR feedback (immediate/delayed) is indicated by the RSTA during the negotiation phase (see subclause 11.22.6.3.1 Range Measurement Negotiation).

 TGaz Editor: Add to the start of Cl.
 11.22.6.4.4.3 as shown below:

-11.22.6.4.4.3 Non-TB Ranging Measurement Reporting PartTGaz Editor: Change Cl.
+11.22.6.4.4.3 Non-TB Ranging Measurement Reporting Part

+If the Range Reporting is performed in the context of a Secure Fine Timing Measurement Session, the corresponding LMR frames shall be transmitted using the Protected Dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames).

+TGaz Editor: Change Cl.
 11.22.6.6.1 and 11.22.6.6.2 as shown below.
 Note that the editor instructions to rename Cl.
 11.22.6.6 in the baseline as 11.22.6.6.1 EDCA-based ranging session termination is missing in D1.0: